 Trainees will have some time in theatre, preoperative assessment, exercise testing and the post anaesthesia care unit all with dedicated teaching doctors.
 This is so the trainees understand the processes involved.
-Trainees can also do our unique on line learning module in Perioperative Medicine.
+Trainees can also do our unique online learning module in Perioperative Medicine.
+Departmental academic teaching programme (if applicable)

 Weekly QI Tuesday meeting- Dr Ramani Moonesinghe's Group.
-A rolling dynamic programme of external and internal presentations on quality improvement
+A rolling dynamic programme of external and internal presentations on quality improvement Academic Lead:

-Prof. Monty Mythen

-Smiths Medical Professor of Anaesthesia

-Based at: University College London Hospitals NHS Foundation Trust

-E-mail address: please contact Dr Robert Stephens on robcmstephens@gmail.com
+Dr Robert CM Stephens Associate Professor in Anaesthesia & Perioperative Medicine Based at: University College London Hospitals NHS Foundation Trust E-mail address: robcmstephens@gmail.com